firstrex/mini-project-sse/README.md

 # Unison Senior Software Engineer For Backend Mini-Project
-For this mini-project you will create an API and system documentation for the backend part of a fictional application.
+For this mini-project you will create an API and design system documentation for the backend part of a fictional application.
 The application is a simple note-taking application that can also be used to set reminders.
 The included user interface makes calls to a RESTful API to perform CRUD operations.
-You should implement a simple API that can respond to these CRUD operations.
+You should implement a simple API that can respond to these CRUD requests.
 The system also describes a reminder mechanism that allows the user to set a date and time and on that date and time an email will be sent to the user.
 The reminder system does not need to be implemented but should be included in the documentation.
 A full technical design document should be created for the API as well as the reminder system.
+Treat the technical design as you would a real world project, include non-functional components and describe any functionality that might be complex.

-_**Please fork this repository and send us the Github link when you are finished.
+_**Please do your work in this and send us a zip file containing of this project directory when you are finished.
+To reduce the file size you can remove the "node_modules" directories.
 Be prepared to present your documentation and recommendations to a small team.
-The repository should be made available 24 hours prior to your scheduled presentation.**_
+Feel free to create a presentation deck if that is how you would normally present a design for review.
+The work you have done should be made available 24 hours prior to your scheduled presentation.**_

 ## The Requirements
 The notepad application allows a user to create notes and set an optional reminder for each note.
 The user can modify and delete notes as well as search for notes viewing only notes containing the search text.
-A reminder can be set on a note that is defined by the date when an email should be sent with the note text as the body.
+A reminder can be set on a note that will email the user on the specified date with the note text as the body of the email.

 The UI Application is expecting a note structure to have the following fields: